wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 ###### R7.
 Stage Storage Area
  - [ ]
 - These areas hold props, equipment, and supplies used for the Rose Stage’s productions.
 Most of what’s here is marked “Property of the Playactors Drama Guild,” though a few items and boxes are unmarked.
 - **Treasure**.
 A thorough search and a successful DC 15 Wisdom (Perception) check reveals several valuable items in each storage area.
 An unmarked box in the west storage area holds three [[Potion of Healing]], held in reserve in case performers are accidentally injured while on stage.
-In the east storage area, lying forgotten under an unmarked crate, is a [[Bag of Holding]] and a Silverquill Primer.
+In the east storage area, lying forgotten under an unmarked crate, is a [[Bag of Holding]] and a [[Silverquill Primer]].

 ###### Rose Stage Festival
  - [ ]